Yttrmin/CSharpTo2600/README.md

 # CSharpTo2600

+>:warning:\
+This project is currently undergoing a major rewrite on the [`MajorRewrite`](https://github.com/Yttrmin/CSharpTo2600/tree/MajorRefactor) branch.\
+The rewrite's purpose is to replace DASM with [6502.Net](https://github.com/informedcitizenry/6502.Net) and to output assembler macros instead of 6502 instructions.
+Outputting macros doesn't sound too significant, but it has so far yielded very promising results in terms of performance and ease of optimization.
+The codebase has also been drastically simplified compared to `master`.\
+When there is an appropriate level of feature parity, `MajorRewrite` will be merged into `master`.\
+:warning:

 A compiler and framework for creating Atari 2600 games using C#.
 It uses the .NET Compiler Platform (Roslyn) to compile C# files, and Mono.Cecil to compile the resulting CIL into 6502 assembly.

 ### Current Status